 Since improving timeliness has been one of the tool's core objectives, and because it is universally recognised that the longitudinal dimension takes more time in data production, priority has been given to the delivery of timely and comparable cross-sectional data.
 More recently, as a consequence of the economic and financial crisis, the need for timely EU-SILC data became even more prominent.
 As a consequence, an early delivery of material deprivation, economic constraint and similar variables is being implemented just after the year of data collection.
-Moreover, it is also aimed at carrying out the delivery of crosssectional data around the middle of the year following those of data collection.
+Moreover, it is also aimed at carrying out the delivery of both crosssectional and longitudinal data around the middle of the year following those of data collection.
+At that time, if not avoidable, countries may provide data with provisional or missing longitudinal weights.
+In that case, a second delivery of the data with final longitudinal weights must be carried out later on.